Security Council extends Abyei force until November

-May 14, 2020 (NEW YORK) - The United Nations Security Council on Thursday unanimously extend the mandate of the United Nations Interim Security Force for Abyei (UNISFA) for an additional six months.
+May 14, 2020 (NEW YORK) - The United Nations Security Council on Thursday unanimously extended the mandate of the United Nations Interim Security Force for Abyei (UNISFA) for an additional six months.

 The 15-member body endorsed the extension through a written procedure under extraordinary measures implemented in response to the COVID-19 pandemic, said a statement issued at the end of the videoconference meeting.